Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Context sensitivity of robustness assessment

 Data quantity, quality and type determine applicable models, relevant perturbations and suitable evaluation metrics.
 A main challenge while building an AI system is the lack of training data: even basic problems need thousands of examples, while complex ones may require millions ~\cite{geron2022hands}.
-Shallow learning models like decision trees or support vector machines are often effective when data is limited, while neural networks require larger amounts of data.
+Shallow learning models like decision trees or support vector machines often work well with limited data, while neural networks require more data.
 Another challenge is the presence of non-representative and poor-quality data.
 A system can learn and detect underlying patterns only if the training data include enough relevant features that are not full of errors, outliers and noise~\cite{geron2022hands}.
-Robustness to data drift depends on how performance degrades over time due to shifts in the patterns or in the environment~\cite{quinonero2022dataset}.
-Low-quality data are detrimental to adversarial training, as they cause robust overfitting and robustness overestimation against weaker adversaries such as projected gradient descent (PGD)~\cite{dong2021data}.
+Robustness to data drift, for example, depends on how performance degrades due to shifts in the patterns or in the environment~\cite{quinonero2022dataset}.
+Low-quality data are detrimental to adversarial training, as they cause overfitting and overestimation of robustness against weaker adversaries such as projected gradient descent (PGD)~\cite{dong2021data}.
 The use of large and diverse datasets increases generalisability, making a system more robust to variations and noise sources in data~\cite{javed2025robustness}.
 Finally, the data type: even when robustness is framed in terms of distribution shift, its manifestation is data-specific.
-In images, these perturbations may appear as noise, blur or weather effects, each testable through specific techniques, while for text they can be probed at character, word, or sentence level, reflecting typos, substitutions, or stylistic changes, each requiring tailored evaluation methods \citep{qiu2022benchmarking}.
+In images, perturbations may appear as noise, blur or weather effects, each testable through specific techniques.
+For text they can be probed at character, word, or sentence level, reflecting typos, or stylistic changes, each requiring tailored evaluation methods \citep{qiu2022benchmarking}.

-\paragraph{Model.}
+\paragraph{Model. }